gabrieltanase/fanboy-landing-page/README.md

 # fanboy-landing-page

-## You need to install dependecines with:
+## You need to install dependencies with:
 `npm-install`
 ## To compile SASS run script:
 `npm run scss`